 If you have your heart set on a specific internship, email the company’s human resources department to let them know you’re interested.
 Even if a position isn’t posted, if you let them know you’re interested, they’ll likely keep you as the first in mind if a position comes up in the future.

 While the hospitality industry as a whole is quite large, specific sectors like those for luxury hotels or wedding planners are quite small and well-connected.
 If you plan on taking on an internship, consider joining a relevant association.
-These associations often hold events and informational meetings, which are a great time to network, build connections and keep up to date with the industry (if you’re nervous about networking, check out Tom Costello’s advice.
+These associations often hold events and informational meetings, which are a great time to network, build connections and keep up to date with the industry.

 Most associations have a membership fee, but if you’re a student, the price is usually lowered.
 Here’s a list of some of the major hospitality associations you can get involved with: